 Nearly TWO HOURS after sitting our bums on the sun loungers, a Hula Hula employee came around, but not to “get anything we needed.”
-I mean, I had needed something, anything for the past two hours.
 He was just coming around to collect the sun lounger fee.

-We asked him if we had table service and he informed us that we did not because our loungers were “too far away from the bar.”
+We asked him if we had table service, and he informed us that we did not because our loungers were too far away from the bar.
+Cool, cool.

-It took Peter precisely 11 seconds to walk from our loungers to the bar.
+It took Peter 11 seconds to walk from our loungers to the bar.

-Customer service across Europe does not have a great reputation but the customer service in Croatia was some of the worst we’d experienced.
+Customer service across Europe does not have a great reputation, but the customer service in Croatia was some of the worst we’ve experienced.

 Prior to traveling around Europe, a beach to me was a flat, soft, sandy area next to a body of water.
 This is not what most beaches are like in Europe.
-In fact, the European beaches we have visited are the opposite of my definition of a beach.
+In fact, the European beaches we’ve visited are the opposite of my definition of a beach.

 In Dubrovnik and Hvar Town, the “beaches” were rocky and slippery.
 Do not waste any money getting a pedicure prior to traveling to Croatia if you plan to spend time at a beach.

-Overall, our Hula Hula beach experience was not great but I did enjoy staring at the colors of the sea.
+Overall, our Hula Hula beach experience was not great, but I enjoyed staring at the sea’s colors.
 I mentioned in a prior post that the colors of the Adriatic Sea are pretty much indescribable.
 You must see it to believe it.

-A brief hangover arrived in my body the following morning but because hangovers don’t exist on island destinations, it subsided quickly.
+A brief hangover arrived in my body the following morning, but it subsided quickly because hangovers don’t exist on island destinations.